altrisi/JiJer/README.md

 ### OSS

 JiJer is open source software under the GPLv3 license.
 It uses the [mjson](https://github.com/bolerio/mjson) library by bolerio to parse and add to the mod json, under Apache 2.0.
+Currently using the fork in PR 35 in order to keep the order of objects in the mod json file.